mabualzait/custom_advanced_sms/README.md

 # Custom Advanced SMS

+> **Recent Fixes (v1.2.1):**
+> - Package now passes all pub.dev validation checks
+> - Added MIT LICENSE file
+> - Fixed all import and dependency issues
+> - Updated web implementation to use modern APIs
+> - Minimum Android SDK is now 23
+> - See CHANGELOG for details

 An advanced SMS library for Flutter with enhanced functionality and improved namespace compliance.
 This library allows sending, receiving, and querying SMS messages, SMS delivery status, and contact information on Android, with sending capabilities on iOS & Web.

 ## Features